cake-contrib/Cake.Recipe/docs/input/docs/usage/getting-started-with-cake-recipe.md

 # 1. Download the files

 You can retrieve the Cake.Recipe files from [GitHub](https://github.com/cake-contrib/Cake.Recipe) or the entire package from [Nuget](https://www.nuget.org/packages/Cake.Recipe).
-The only two files you'll need straight away are the `build.ps1` and `setup.cake` files.
+The only two files you'll need straight away are the `build.ps1` and `recipe.cake` files.
 Put these in the root of your repository.

-The `build.ps1` is a modified version of the standard cake bootstrapper which defaults to using setup.cake instead of build.cake.
+The `build.ps1` is a modified version of the standard cake bootstrapper which defaults to using recipe.cake instead of build.cake.

-The `setup.cake` file will load the recipes and run the tasks when the build script is run.
+The `recipe.cake` file will load the recipes and run the tasks when the build script is run.

-# 2. Configure the `setup.cake` file for your project
+# 2. Configure the `recipe.cake` file for your project

-Change the default values in the `setup.cake` to suit your project.
+Change the default values in the `recipe.cake` to suit your project.
 The sourceDirectoryPath should be the path to the folder containing your solution file.
 There are other properties that can be set in this method that will affect which tasks run and how they behave during the build.
 Look at the `parameters.cake` file to see the complete list of parameters.